Ribbon mic pg 1 of 4

 If you order modern neodymium magnets, BEWARE, because they are EXTREMELY powerful!
 If they snap together too hard, they can SHATTER into millions of needle-like shards, some of which can cause severe injury or blindness!
 These magnets also can very easily pinch your skin with enough force to make painful "blood blisters".
 Most manufacturers of these magnets include these kinds of warnings.
 Heed them.

-Figure 2 illustrates the type I used in the Alpha and Beta units, which were salvaged from "dead" computer hard drives.
+Figure 2 illustrates the type I used in these homebrew units.
+They were all salvaged from "dead" computer hard drives.
 This is commonly referred to as "Through the length".
 Or "Parallel to length".
 I make them work by positioning the ribbon over only one end.
 If the ribbon runs the whole length, you will tend to have reverse polarity voltages, which would partially cancel, making the mic have low output and sound strange.

 Figure 3 is known as "Through the width" or "Parallel to width".
 It is shown simply to illustrate the three most common types of pole orientations available.
 There are also magnets with multiple poles. (alternating N/S/N/S...)
 Those colorful, rubber "fridge magnets" often use this multi-pole design for better grip.
 They would be totally useless in this application!

 The magnets used in the Gamma unit more closely resemble figure 1.

 You want the magets to have opposite poles facing together, so they will need to be mounted into and onto a sturdy support.
 They should be spaced about .5" apart.
 You want the ribbon to be close to .3", which leaves about .1" clearance on either side between the edges of the ribbon and the magnets, themselves.
 These dimensions are not that critical, if all you're looking for is reasonable function.